-- Send a start call for each "chapter" each time it plays, regardless of whether an ad plays in between the chapters. - If the user scrubs forward (ffwd) or backward (rwd) to a different chapter, send an additional beacon call for that chapter. - If the user scrubs forward (ffwd) or backward (rwd) to a different chapter, and the user has already viewed part of that chapter, send an additional beacon call for that chapter.
+- Send a start call for each "chapter" the first time it plays, regardless of whether an ad plays in between the chapters. - If the user scrubs forward (ffwd) or backward (rwd) to a different chapter, and this is the first time that chapter has been accessed, send an additional beacon call for that chapter. - If the user scrubs forward (ffwd) or backward (rwd) to a different chapter, and the user has already viewed part of that chapter, only send an additional beacon call if an ad plays in-between.